draftdev/jobs/sdr.md

 ### Perks:
 - Flexible hours, location, and mostly asynchronous work
-- $18/hour base pay rate
+- $21/hour base pay rate with on-target earnings of $67,000+ annually
-- $100 bonus per meeting set (targeting 10+ per month)
+- $100 bonus per meeting set, targeting 20 per month with no max
 - Work directly with [Draft.dev's founder](https://www.linkedin.com/in/karllhughes)
-- Help shape the direction of a quickly-growing small business
+- Help shape the direction of a quickly-growing small business (we've already 10x-ed revenue this year and will likely double again by the end of the year)
-- Opportunity to advance to a commission-based Account Executive role and lead sales calls in 3-6 months depending on performance
+- Opportunity to advance to a commission-based Account Executive role and lead sales calls in 3-6 months

 ## Hiring Process
 1. [Submit your application](https://airtable.com/shrUc4UbBwR9odvsl)